zakgrin/Learning-Design-Patterns/README.md

 # Learning-Design-Patterns

-This repo is used as a reference for my learning related to design patterns
+This repo is used as a reference for my learning related to design patterns.